romanzipp/Laravel-Twitch/README.md

 PHP Twitch API Wrapper for Laravel 5+

-**NOTICE: This library uses the latest Twitch API which ist not fully featured yet**
+**NOTICE: This library uses the latest Twitch HELIX API which ist not fully featured yet**

 ## Installation